 17 # f, fixup = like "squash", but discard this commit's log message

 18 # x, exec = run command (the rest of the line) using shell

-After rebasing, our refreshed git log appears as follows.
+After rebasing the branch, our refreshed git log appears as follows.

 * ca22552 (HEAD -> home_page) Add home page to website